Excited to start working in The Netherlands? We made a list of things to arrange before you get started!

 When first moving to The Netherlands the number of available jobs may be extremely overwhelming.
 Sure, some jobs fit better with your experience or personality than others, but more often than not, the salary can be the most tempting thing to look out for.
 Although money in the bank is surely something to strive for, don’t forget to check your contract very well!
 What is, or is not included?
 Will you have housing or will you pay extra?
 What about transport to work?
 Insurance?
 Are vacation days included in the salary or do you build them up over the year?
 Also, keep in mind what your working conditions will be and if the job can be extended for the time you want to stay.
 It can be a real pain if a job ends and you’re suddenly stranded in The Netherlands without a job or housing!

 A good night’s sleep is important and sets you up for the day to come.
-Unfortunately, the beds in company housing aren’t always the greatest and at the very least other people will have slept on it before you.
 It can be a great improvement to bring a good mattress protector, mattress cover, and nice sheets to make your rest more comfortable.
 Want to step it up a notch?
-Bring your favorite sheets and fabric softener to make it feel more like home!
+Bring your favorite sheets and fabric softener to make your room feel and smell more like home!